-This synthesis of knowledge gaps based on the first four years of operation of the Svalbard Integrated Arctic Earth Observing System (SIOS) builds on a unique and strong international collaboration.
-No other observing system exists which is this wide-ranging, covering all part of ESS within a specific regional area, yet at the same time supported so widely internationally and so well-coordinated.
-When developing a full-scale Earth science observation system as SIOS, with the comprehensive full scale ESS ambition that SIOS has, it is very natural for researchers within the individual disciplines and even subdisciplines to first start working closer together before being able to focus more on the interdisciplinarity necessary for performing full-scale ESS analysing how the observed parameters influence each other.
-This is clearly the case for SIOS after the first four years of operation.
+This synthesis of knowledge gaps based on the first 4 years of operation of the Svalbard Integrated Arctic Earth Observing System (SIOS) builds on a unique and strong international collaboration.
+No other observing system exists that is this wide-ranging, covering all parts of the ESS within a specific regional area, while at the same time being supported so widely internationally and so well coordinated.
+When developing a full-scale Earth science observation system like SIOS, with the comprehensive full-scale ESS ambition that SIOS has, it is very natural for researchers within the individual disciplines and even subdisciplines to first start working more closely together before being able to focus more on the interdisciplinarity necessary for performing full-scale ESS analysing how the observed parameters influence each other.
+This is clearly the case for SIOS after the first 4 years of operation.

-Ways to accommodate this important next step include the implementation of above-mentioned workshops on interdisciplinary topics as well as the development of supersites.
+Ways to accommodate this important next step include the implementation of above-mentioned workshops on interdisciplinary topics and the development of supersites.
 Also, a workshop across all of SIOS working groups is planned to increase the collaboration and interdisciplinarity of SIOS.
-Hopefully also scientific collaboration between two environments might start being more developed in SIOS, such as already developed in the fully ecosystem-based observation system of COAT combining climate and ecology, designed to observe, understand and predict outcomes from climate change (drivers) on tundra ecosystems (Ims & Yoccos, 2017).
-In addition SIOS is operating training activities in the form of small courses on different key SIOS observation techniques, SIOS data availability and SIOS remote sensing opportunities for all interested.
+Hopefully, scientific collaboration between two environments might also start being more developed in SIOS, such as what has already been developed in the fully ecosystembased observation system of COAT combining climate and ecology that is designed to observe, understand and predict outcomes from climate change (drivers) on tundra ecosystems (Ims and Yoccoz, 2017).
+In addition, SIOS is operating training activities in the form of small courses on different key SIOS observation techniques, SIOS data availability and SIOS remote sensing opportunities for all interested.
 Increased interdisciplinarity can also be obtained by further developing the major science hubs in Svalbard into real supersites complementing existing infrastructure allowing even closer collaboration on particular new technologies and methods including real-time access to observations across SIOS.
-Just as obtaining better spatial and temporal observation coverage in and around Svalbard, including the physiographically different regions of Svalbard, both the various land-, sea- and icescapes and boundaries between them in the coastal zone, would lead to increased potential for interdisciplinarity.
+Just as with obtaining better spatial and temporal observation coverage in and around Svalbard, including the physiographically different regions of Svalbard; the various landscapes, seascapes, and icescapes; and the boundaries between them in the coastal zone, would lead to increased potential for interdisciplinarity.

-Other ways forward will be to increase the use of the SIOS observations through the SIOS data catalogue for Earth System modelling, to obtain improved process understanding that bridges science disciplines.
-This will demand working to expand the SIOS community with modellers from different scientific fields, just as increased collaboration between modellers and the observational groups in SIOS needs to be established to enable observing at the relevant scales and resolutions, and of missing parameters.
-The Earth system modelling community could make little use of high resolution regional data in the early stages of SIOS but presently as model resolution approaches sub-regional scales it becomes increasingly relevant to utilise models for observation design as well as accrued data to calibrate and verify model output.
-The SIOS Observation Facility Catalogue and the Research in Svalbard database are important tools for developing interdisciplinarity in Svalbard ESS.
+Other ways forward will be to increase the use of the SIOS observations through the SIOS data catalogue for Earth system modelling to obtain improved process understanding that bridges science disciplines.
+This will demand working to expand the SIOS community with modellers from different scientific fields, just as increased collaboration between modellers and the observational groups in SIOS needs to be established to enable observing at the relevant scales and resolutions and observation of missing parameters.
+The Earth system modelling community could make little use of highresolution regional data in the early stages of SIOS, but presently as model resolution approaches sub-regional scales it becomes increasingly relevant to utilize models for observation design and use accrued data to calibrate and verify model output.
+The SIOS Observation Facility Catalogue and the Research in Svalbard (RiS) database are important tools for developing interdisciplinarity in Svalbard ESS.
 Just as the SESS reports are an integral part of the strategic development of the observing system.
-This bottom-up approach, which is complemented with rising societal needs and member priorities, leads to the outcomes from the SIOS Science wheel (Fig. 3).
-In addition, the harmonised SIOS core data, new research infrastructure and research projects are all innovations leading to increased interdisciplinarity, highly encouraged through the SIOS optimization and access calls.
-Finally, SIOS offers Innovation Awards to encourage further developing, also high risk - high gain, technological and/or other ESS key activities that address knowledge gaps identified by the SIOS community.
+This bottom-up approach, which is complemented by rising societal needs and member priorities, leads to the outcomes from the SIOS science wheel (Fig. 3).
+In addition, the harmonized SIOS core data and new research infrastructure and research projects are all innovations leading to increased interdisciplinarity, and these are highly encouraged through the SIOS optimization and access calls.
+Finally, SIOS offers innovation awards to encourage further developing high risk and high reward, technological, and/or other ESS key activities that address knowledge gaps identified by the SIOS community.